Blaqadonis/my_rag_project/course_project/README.md

 ### Additional Notes
-Waiting for the First Query: The Time Taken to First Token (TTFT) for this application is quite high, depending on your computer's specifications.
+- Waiting for the First Query: The Time Taken to First Token (TTFT) for this application is quite high, depending on your computer's specifications.
 Therefore, you may have to wait a while for the first query to get answered.
 However, it is smooth-sailing after that.
+- Due to a Poppler dependency issue peculiar to Hugging Face Spaces, the first page of the PDF may not show on Spaces.
+However, it will display correctly locally if you have Poppler installed.
+Please ignore the warning and proceed with writing your query.

 ## Contributing
 Contributions to enhance the PDFChatbot project are welcome.
 Please follow these steps to contribute: